-D. Zachary Hudson is an associate at Bancroft PLLC.
+D. Zachary Hudson is counsel at Bancroft PLLC.
 Mr. Hudson previously served as a law clerk to Chief Justice John G. Roberts, Jr., in the Supreme Court of the United States and Judge Brett M. Kavanaugh of the U.S. Court of Appeals for the D.C.
 Circuit.

 Mr. Hudson’s practice focuses on appellate litigation and strategic counseling, and spans a wide range of legal fields.
 Since joining Bancroft, he has argued cases in the U.S. Courts of Appeals for the First, Second, Seventh, and D.C.
 Circuits and briefed cases in the U.S. Supreme Court and the U.S. Courts of Appeals for the First, Second, Third, Fourth, Fifth, Seventh, Eleventh, D.C., and Federal Circuits.
 He has also drafted submissions to the Department of Treasury, Patent and Trademark Office, Federal Communications Commission, Federal Trade Commission, U.S. International Trade Commission, and to the Office of the Solicitor General.
 Mr. Hudson also has experience coordinating complex litigation in the federal district courts and negotiating with domestic and foreign government entities.